Nishiki Market: History

 As early as the year 782 the sale of fish started in the area, thanks to the cold groundwater available at the site, which made possible to keep fish and other meats fresh in a location close to the Kyoto Imperial Palace.

 In 1615, for the first time the place officially received official permission from the Bakufu government to conduct the sale of fish, being this the first step for becoming a renowned market it is today.

-In 1883, after the Meiji Restoration, due to the strong competition between establishments the number or shops was reduced to only 7.
+In 1883, after the Meiji Restoration, due to the strong competition between establishments the number of shops was reduced to only 7.

-In 1911, a new association promoting the market as a place for the sale of fish and seafood As a result, the market saw a renewed vitality.
+In 1911, a new association promoting the market as a place for the sale of fish and seafood.
+As a result, the market saw a renewed vitality.

 In 1927, the Central Wholesale Market of Kyoto opened and many stores moved there from the Nishiki Market.

 In 1928, a new association promoted the opening of shops offering fruits, vegetables, meats and other food products.
 This marks the point from where the market began to be known as “Kyoto’s kitchen”.

 In 1984, the current cobblestone floor was installed and in 1993 the current arcade canopy was installed.

 In the year 2005 “Nishiki Market” was registered as a trademark.

 Present Day

 Nowadays, the market continues to be located on Nishikikōji Street, running for approximately 400m between Takakura Street and Teramachi Street, as a narrow shopping arcade paved with cobblestone.
 The market is often called “Kyoto’s kitchen” for its abundance of shops (about 130) offering fruits, vegetables, fish, dry foods and more.

+Many vendors at Nishiki Market practice sustainable methods by reducing plastic use and incorporating biodegradable packaging, aligning with Kyoto's broader efforts toward environmental preservation.